2019 OMEA State Composition Contest

 b.
 [Optional, but highly encouraged] A live recording (mp3 file) or an electronic/midi/computer generated performance (mp3 file).

-· Compositions will be assessed and ranked based on the following rubric (pdf on OMEA page)
+Compositions will be assessed and ranked based on the rubric found on the OMEA website.

 Questions can be directed to Josh Rist, OMEA Composition Contest Chairperson,email@example.com